 One other thing.
 If you work with a sound professional, you have the ability of making your content sound like a big-time radio call-in show or corporate resource.
 This is achieved not only thanks to a high-quality microphones, but with specific things like musical intros and outros.
 You can incorporate announcers or something similar as log as it fits your content.

 Again, you could try to bring all of these things together yourself, but at what cost?

 Be honest with yourself.
 Is the finished downloadable audio product going to be as good?
-Remember the words of a business guru Jack Canfield: “Do what you do brilliantly and delegate the rest”.
+Remember the words of a business mentor Jack Canfield: “Do what you do brilliantly and delegate the rest”.

 So let’s say you realize you’ll actually be saving time and money by not being your own audio engineer, director, and producer at the same time.
 And you start pricing out some audio production studios to select the right one for your project.
 Keep in mind that you are choosing a very important member of your personal team, so be thorough in the interview process.
 If you have no idea what to ask, we’ve selected few necessary questions down below.

 Some questions you should ask when interviewing studios are:

 - Does the hourly rate include the service of an engineer, producer and editor or does it only cover the recording time?
 If the latter is the case ask them what amount if additional sum you need.